sxs-collaboration/spectre/docs/DevGuide/Parallelization.md

 For example, to retrieve the item `Tags::VectorOfDoubles`:
 \snippet Test_AlgorithmGlobalCache.cpp retrieve_mutable_cache_item

-Note that `Parallel::get` is called on a local core and does no parallel communication.
+Note that `Parallel::get` is called on the local node and does no parallel communication.

 Whereas we support getting *non-mutable* items in the GlobalCache from